Master in Energy Efficient Building Design: Career Path

 Are internships or fieldwork required for this program?

 It depends on the specific program.
 Some programs may require students to complete an internship or fieldwork as part of the degree requirements, while others may make these opportunities available as electives.
-Internships and fieldwork can provide valuable experience and help students build their professional networks.
+Internships and fieldwork can provide valuable experience and help students build professional networks.

 Similar: